aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/migration-from-microsoft-office-automation-to-aspose/create-and-embed-an-excel-chart-as-an-ole-object-into-a-microsoft-powerpoint-slide/_index.md

 {{% alert color="primary" %}}

  Charts are visual representations of your data and widely used in presentation slides.
-This article will show you the code to create and embed an Excel Chart as an OLE Object in the PowerPoint Slide programmatically by using [VSTO](/slides/java/create-and-embed-an-excel-chart-as-an-ole-object-into-a-microsoft-powerpoint-slide/) and [Aspose.Slides for Java](/slides/java/create-and-embed-an-excel-chart-as-an-ole-object-into-a-microsoft-powerpoint-slide/).
+This article will show you the code to create and embed an Excel Chart as an OLE Object in the PowerPoint Slide programmatically by using [VSTO](/slides/java/create-and-embed-an-excel-chart-as-an-ole-object-into-a-microsoft-powerpoint-slide/) and [Aspose.Slides for Node.js via Java](/slides/java/create-and-embed-an-excel-chart-as-an-ole-object-into-a-microsoft-powerpoint-slide/).

 {{% /alert %}}
 ## **Creating and Embedding an Excel Chart**